 This period in Shakespeare’s life, about which there has previously been little insight, undoubtedly awakened in him a passion for the craft of which he was to become a master.

-Shakespeare's Legacy is as strong as it has ever been, which is why the Trustees of King Edward VI School worked tirelessly for over ten years to achieve the opening of Shakespeare's Schoolroom & Guildhall to the public.
+The Trustees of King Edward VI School worked tirelessly for over ten years to achieve the opening of Shakespeare's Schoolroom & Guildhall to the public.
 Their vision was realised thanks to a programme of restoration and conservation made possible by a £1.4m grant from the National Lottery Heritage Fund.
 Shakespeare's Schoolroom Trust is grateful for the continued staunch support of the Trustees.